DhuhaAhmad/Tic-Tac-Toe-game/README.md

 ```

-each time one of the players click a cell the index of that cell will be added to the player's array
+Each time one of the players click a cell the index of that cell will be added to the player's array

 ```
 playerOne.push(parseInt(current.id));